google/WebFundamentals/src/site/_en/fundamentals/media/video/size-videos-correctly.markdown

 ---
 layout: article
 title: "Size videos correctly"
-description: "When it comes to keeping your users happy, size matters."
+description: "Keep an eye on the size of your videos."
-introduction: "When it comes to keeping your users happy, size matters:"
+introduction: "Keep an eye on the size of your videos:"
 article:
   written_on: 2014-04-16
   updated_on: 2014-04-29